Unaimend/bionim/README.md

 # Alignment
 Algorithms and data structures usefull in the alignment of genomic and protein based sequences
  ## Algorithms
- * [Needleman-Wunsch](https://en.wikipedia.org/wiki/Needleman-Wunsch_algorithm "Wikipedia page of the Needleman-Wunsch algorithm") Basic algorithm used for global and local sequence alignment
+ * [Needleman-Wunsch](https://en.wikipedia.org/wiki/Needleman-Wunsch_algorithm "Wikipedia page of the Needleman-Wunsch algorithm") Basic algorithm used for global alignment

 # Tests
 To run test just run `nimble test` in the bionim directory